View all newsletters

 Semafor bellwethers graphic

-Launched two years ago, Semafor is an advertising-funded news website that aims to provide a more global view.
+Launched two years ago, Semafor is a free news website which makes its money from advertising and events and aims to provide a more global view.
 Its coverage is a mixture of original reporting and analysis (which is combined in the same article, so that reporters share their view as a postscript about what each story means).

 Select and enter your email address Weekly insight into the big strategic issues affecting the future of the news industry.
 Essential reading for media leaders every Thursday.
 Your morning brew of news about the world of news from Press Gazette and elsewhere in the media.
 Sent at around 10am UK time.
 Our weekly dose of strategic insight about the future of news media aimed at US readers.
 A fortnightly update from the front-line of news and advertising.
 Aimed at marketers and those involved in the advertising industry.